neicnordic/ahm18.neic.nordforsk.org/_crossteams/03-hands-on3.md

 The goal of this session is to present recent developments in provision and consumption of cloud services in Nordic countries.
 Examples will be presented from the NeIC projects Glenna2 (https://wiki.neic.no/wiki/Glenna2) and DeepDive (https://wiki.neic.no/wiki/Biodiversity).
 The session will include an introduction to cloud-based research infrastructure, presentation of examples and live demonstrations of cloud services, followed by a discussion of potential collaborations across NeIC projects.

-Practical information

-Length of the session: 15:45-17:00
-Requirements: If you’re interested to discuss how biodiversity services are federated on the cloud you can sign up on the following platforms prior to the meeting (www.biodiversitycatalogue.org/, https://portal.biovel.eu/)
+If you’re interested to discuss how biodiversity services are federated on the cloud you can sign up on the following platforms prior to the meeting (www.biodiversitycatalogue.org/, https://portal.biovel.eu/)